bonny/WordPress-Simple-History/readme.txt

 = 2.nn (nn 2018) =

+- Store if post password has been set, unset, or changed.
 - Make log welcome message translateable.
 - Add two filters to make it more ease to control via filters if a logger and the combination logger + message should be logged.
 	- `"simple_history/log/do_log/{$this->slug}"` controls if any messages for a specific logger should be logged.
 Simply return false to this filter to disable all logging to that logger.